sagemath/trac_to_gh/Issue 435.md

 # Issue 435: sage notebooks have hardcoded absolute paths

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/435

 Original creator: was